Chrisb2895/BooksBay/README.md

-# LibraryManager-API
+# Books' Bay
-Library Website (BooksBay prj) and Web API (library manager prj) in .net 5
+Frontend: Library Website (BooksBay prj) and Backend Web API (library manager prj) in .net 5
 All code on development branch only